+Using the techniques we develop in this paper, we prove a new bound on Ozsv\'{a}th, Stipsicz and Szab\'{o}'s concordance invariant $\Upsilon_K(t)$ \cite{OSSUpsilon}, which is analogous to the bound on $\tau(K)$ in Equation~\eqref{eq:taubounds}.

-Using the previously mentioned grading change formulas for the Alexander and Maslov gradings, we prove a similar bound on the concordance invariant $\Upsilon_K(t)$, defined in \cite{OSSUpsilon}.
-The invariant $\Upsilon_K(t)$ is a piecewise linear function from $[0,2]$ to $\R$.
-It determines a homomorphism from the concordance group to the group of piecewise linear functions from $[0,2]$ to $\R$.
+For a fixed knot $K$, the invariant $\Upsilon_K(t)$ is a piecewise linear function from $[0,2]$ to $\R$.
+The maps $\Upsilon_K(t)$ determine a homomorphism from the concordance group to the group of piecewise linear functions from $[0,2]$ to $\R$.